TUCTF/write-ups-2015/Backdoorctf15/team_600/README.md

 Import pwn tools, set the context appropriately and connect to the remote service.
 If this is being run on a linux computer, it will work locally if in the same directory as the team executable.
-Note there also needs to be a flag file locally.
+Note there also needs to be a ```flag.txt``` file locally.
+Speaking from personal experience and wasted hours, make the contents of this flag noticable if it happens to be dumped in the middle of the stack.
 Pwn tools will run the process and attach it to a port, simulating the contest environment quite nicely.
 ```python